Emotional Quotient cover

 Emotional Quotient

-From Phineas Gage to the EQ-i 2.0
+From Phineas Gage to the Four-Branch Model

 Imran Stanton Cooper